-There continues to be widespread significant impact from the COVID-19 pandemic, which has delayed clinical trials and FDA operations and adversely impacted the number of procedures performed using our products.
-In the markets in which we operate, elective, specialty and other procedures and appointments have been, and continue to be, suspended or canceled to avoid non-essential patient exposure to medical environments and potential infection with COVID-19 and to focus limited resources and personnel capacity toward the treatment of COVID-19 patients.
+The COVID-19 pandemic has delayed clinical trials and the U.S. Food and Drug Administration operations and adversely impacted the number of procedures performed using our products.
 As a result, the COVID-19 pandemic and the measures taken by many countries in response have materially adversely affected, and could in the future materially adversely affect, our business, financial condition and results of operations, as well as the price of our common stock, from a decrease and delay of procedures involving our products.

-While the Company saw some level of recovery in procedure volumes in our U.S. and larger international markets in the second quarter of 2022, the smaller international markets were hampered by a slower recovery, including continued lockdowns in China.
-The Company may continue to see regional variations in procedure volumes in the U.S. and international markets from the COVID-19 pandemic and its variants.
+While the Company has seen a recovery in procedure volumes in the U.S. and some international markets, other international markets continue to be hampered by a slower recovery.
+The Company may continue to see regional variations in procedure volumes in the U.S. and international markets due to the COVID-19 pandemic and its variants.